 Averill: But it could, sure, be just a buddy shot of completely asexual bro time.

-Elizabeth: Many, like Bryon Macwilliams, would not see the sensuality of such a photo.
-Or would willfully ignore it, at any rate.
+Elizabeth: Many would not see the sensuality of such a photo.
+Or would willfully ignore it.
 As Pollock notes, one reason so many people were up in arms about Kunzin’s novel was that he “besmirched” the innocence of the banya.
 But while the reality was the banshchiki most definitely provided sexual services to the patrons of the banya, over the course of the late imperial Russian period, the banya was nationalized and desexualized in Russian mythology.
 From the 1860s to the 1880s, the sex work of the banshchiki was well documented, in popular, medical, and other sources.
 But as public health officials sought to standardize and appropriate the bathhouse as a medical miracle, the Russian state (and local governing bodies like the zemstvos) asserted a particular identity for the banya.
 It was a quaint, significant, spiritually and physically healthful ritual enjoyed by all Russians, even though it was not really any of those things.
 But that’s the banya that was exported to the US with emigrants, and that’s the banya that Gorky and Trotsky defended.
 Over the course of the 20th century, the banya was fused to patriotism and Russian identity.

 Averill: In the late-nineteenth century, proprietors in North America and the United Kingdom imported much romanticized versions of Turkish and Russian baths.
 In Britain, this was spearheaded by David Urquart, a diplomat and Member of Parliament, who wrote The Pillars of Hercules, a travel narrative of his time in Morocco.
 He quickly found a building partner, and constructed the first private bathhouse, St Ann’s Hydropathic Establishment, in Blarney, County Cork, Ireland.
 By 1861, there were over 600 “Hydropathic Establishments” in Britain.
 These often palatial institutions would ultimately serve a very different function from the public baths that many cities around the world built in the 18th century to accommodate the bathing needs of urban workers.
 The Victorian baths, in contrast, were spaces of elite primping and pampering from Mexico City to New York City, London to Moscow.